writetome51/batch-renamer/README.md

 			-  02 image.jpg
 			-  03 essay.doc

-	      So you must select the items in that order, then run the app.
+	      So you must select the items in that order (folder1, image.jpg, essay.doc), then run the app.
 	)